JeffreyRobertLynch/glassbox-xai/README.md

 ---

-## Visual - Layer-wise Grad-CAM for Decoder Layers for XAI
+## Layer-wise Grad-CAM for Decoder Layers for XAI

 Visualization of decoder layers only.
 Any layer or grouping can be visualized with this technique, but encoder, bottleneck, and output layer not shown here.
 Optional smoothing applied for visualization.